proxynerd420/DCI_objects-tasks/1_objects/faq.md

 ## Task 4: Array of Objects

-    1. How do I create an array of objects?
+    1. How do Ii create an array of objects?
     Use square brackets [] and separate objects with commas.

     2. How do I access a specific element in an array?